 3. Keep safe from theft and overspending

-If a prepaid card is lost, most providers will replace the card for a fee of about £10 with all the card's funds intact (more on prepaid protection here).
+If a prepaid card is lost, most providers will replace the card for a fee of around £10 with all the card's funds intact (more on prepaid protection here).

 Additionally, prepaid cards have the added benefit of not being tied to a current account or credit card, which is safer in terms of preventing ID theft as well as limiting fraudulent transactions.